Board of Directors 2017

 Sustainability & Science Labs Coordinator, Lake Superior College

 Kristi was introduced to the Natural Step Framework as an Early Adopter trainee in 2013 with the Lake Superior College team where she is, and has been since 2011, the Sustainability and Science Labs Coordinator.
 Kristi holds an undergraduate degree in Biology with an emphasis in Environmental Science from North Dakota State University, earned a Certificate in Sustainability Leadership through Ithaca College in 2012, and is working toward a Masters degree in Sustainable Management through the University of Wisconsin.
-Kristi has been working with Sustainable Twin Ports since 2014, and is currently serving as Vice Chair and is excited to help the organization fulfill its mission to foster a more sustainable Twin Ports area.
+Kristi has been working with Sustainable Twin Ports since 2014, and is currently serving as Vice Chair.

 Kayla Dietzmann - Board Treasurer, Finance & Fundraising Committee